A balanced k-means algorithm for weighted point sets: Weight-balanced -means

-The termination criterion in $(2.)$ is thus well-defined, and implies that the sequence is strictly decreasing until termination.
+hence the sequence $\Theta(C^{(l)},S^{(l)})$ is decreasing.The termination criterion in $(2.)$ is thus well-defined, and the above computation implies that the sequence is strictly decreasing until termination.
 By the final update of the sites as centers of gravity in $(2.)$, we return a feasible centroidal power diagram.

-In each iteration we compute a clustering corresponding to a vertex in $\mathcal{V}$.
+In each iteration we compute a clustering corresponding to a vertex of the weight-balanced partition polytope.
 By Corollary \ref{cor:WeComputeSPD}, it allows a strongly feasible power diagram.
-Since there are only finitely many vertices and the objective function is strictly decreasing, no vertex is visited twice.
-This proves termination. \end{proof}
+The objective function values are strictly decreasing, so no vertex is visited twice.
+Also, if a vertex stays optimal in the next step, we have reached a centroidal power diagram and the algorithm terminates.
+As the number of vertices is finite, this proves termination. $\Box$ \end{pf}

 In the next section, we provide a worst-case upper bound on the number of iterations of our algorithm.